 - Maybe you’re helping people navigate their difficult life-transitions in ways that are strengthening and freeing.
 In addition to life’s normal burdens, coming to grips with the mess we’re in and adapting to it is a huge transition.

 - It could be you’re working with kids, helping them be calm, think critically and be more self aware, so they know where the cliffs are and how to avoid them.
 (The strong, thoughtful children of this generation are largely going to be the people creating innovative solutions to the problems created by the last generation…)

 - Maybe you’re teaching people to see through the games played by the “food industry” to make better choices about what they put in their body.
 Pills and surgeries avoided.
 Bankruptcies due to health catastrophes averted.
 Lives bettered.

 - If you’re helping people to create livelihoods/businesses, you’re helping them be more resilient and giving them a reason to keep going even on the bad-news days.

 - Body workers and energy healers of all kinds are helping all of us draw on our body wisdom, our inner resources and strengths, to just keep going forward and doing what we can.

 - Or you may just be creating your art—or living your life—in ways that refuse to dabble in the petty, the divisive, and the sensational, and you’re sharing that with others.
 They see.
 And in that way, they know there’s an alternative to the noise and the silos we’ve created.

-If there’s one thing I could tell you to send you into the coming week, it’s this: We’re all in a uniquely powerful position, not necessarily to save the world (though that’s still possible) but to change the experience of the people who are in it, so they have the perseverance to live lives with more grace, grit, and resilience, even in the storm.
+If there’s one thing I could tell you to send you into the coming week, it’s this: We’re all in a uniquely powerful position, not necessarily to save the world (though that’s still possible) but to change the experience of the people who are in it, so they have the perseverance to live their lives with more grace, grit, and resilience.